These days, the moment you develop a little cough or start to feel slightly sick, your brain might immediately go to COVID-19.

-If you have these symptoms, the first thing to do is call your doctor’s office.
-They may direct you to the emergency room, their office or online for a virtual visit, or give you instructions for getting tested for the flu or COVID-19.
+If you experience the symptoms of COVID-19 and/or the flu, call your doctor’s office.
+They may direct you to the emergency room, their office or online for a virtual visit, or give you instructions for getting tested for one or both of the viruses.

 If you have severe symptoms, such as chest pain, shortness of breath, dizziness or a severe headache, go to the nearest emergency department or dial 911.

 Getting tested is the only real way to tell the difference between COVID-19 and the flu.
 “Even if you’ve been vaccinated, it’s still reasonable to get yourself tested so that you know whether this is influenza versus a breakthrough of COVID-19,” Dr. Englund says.